 A minor or an incapacitated adult with special needs cannot make any decisions for themselves.
 That is why the need for a legal guardian (appointed by the court or a dependent’s will) is necessary, especially if their biological parents are no longer around to take care of them.
-Call (405) 451-3346 today to give you legal support in earning an individual’s guardianship.

-Under the Oklahoma Guardianship and Conservative Act, guardianships can be granted for minors in Newcastle, partially and fully incapacitated persons, property in Newcastle belonging to a minor or an incapacitated person outside Newcastle, and property coming into the control of a guardian who is under Oklahoma laws.
+Under the Oklahoma Guardianship and Conservative Act, guardianships can be granted for minors in Oklahoma, partially and fully incapacitated persons, property in Newcastle belonging to a minor or an incapacitated person outside Newcastle, and property coming into the control of a guardian who is under Oklahoma laws.

 The parents of an individual are considered as his natural guardians, that’s why any other person has no right or power to be a guardian unless otherwise appointed by any Oklahoma court.
 Guardianship involves the responsibility for a child’s (or incapacitated person’s) personal, financial, medical, emotional concerns, and his overall well-being.

-Call Law Office of Lisé L. Edwards at (405) 451-3346 now to consult with one of our law experts.
+Call Oklahoma City Divorce Attorney at (405) 451-3346 now to consult with one of our law experts.

 Get Legal Help From a Guardianship Attorney

-Book a free consultation now by calling Law Office of Lisé L. Edwards at (405) 451-3346!
+Book a consultation now by calling the Oklahoma City Divorce Attorney at (405) 451-3346!